 Fulton Gas Works

 The City of Richmond is about to demolish a rare and irreplaceable historic resource!
 Fulton Gas Works operated for nearly 120 years, providing gas to illuminate and heat Richmond from a site near Rocketts Landing.

 North Jackson Ward Vision Plan

-The Richmond Land Bank invites the public to learn about and participate in the North Jackson Ward Vision Plan: Building on the Past to Create a Vision for the Future.
-This brief engagement process funded by the Richmond Land Bank and Historic Richmond aims to create a vision plan with a set of community values and visuals that will guide the future development for 20 properties in North Jackson Ward.
-For more information on the North Jackson Ward Vision plan, Historic Richmond's full draft narrative for the project, and the survey on how you envision the future of the neighborhood click “read more.”
+The Richmond Land Bank invited the public to learn about and participate in the North Jackson Ward Vision Plan: Building on the Past to Create a Vision for the Future.
+This brief engagement process funded by the Richmond Land Bank and Historic Richmond aimed to create a vision plan with a set of community values and visuals that will guide the future development for 20 properties in North Jackson Ward.
+For more information on the North Jackson Ward Vision plan and Historic Richmond's full draft narrative for the project click “read more.”